Bronze Age Stone Circle

 Northeast of Keighley, West Yorkshire OS Map Ref SE08954390

 OS Maps - Landranger 104 (Leeds & Bradford), Explorer 297 (Lower Wharfedale & Washburn Valley)

 Is this the area where the circle once stood?

 This stone circle is a mystery.
-At the time I first visited it a few years ago the area where I thought it was was covered with a thick carpet of heather.
-Rooting around in this heather I uncovered several large boulders (shown in the photograph to the right), were these some of the 12 stones that my guide book told me remained of an original 18?
+At the time I first visited it a few years ago the area where I thought the stones were located was covered with a thick carpet of heather.
+Rooting around in this heather I uncovered several large boulders (shown in the photograph to the right), were these some of the twelve stones that my guide book told me remained of an original eighteen?

 Back to Map | Home

 | Full Glossary | Links | Email: firstname.lastname@example.org